 Pilling bed sheets look flimsy and unpleasant - probably not the kind of sight you’d look forward to during bedtime.
 Not to mention that such materials could feel itchy and irritating.

 There are various reasons why this happens.
-And while fabric fraying is normal, there are ways to prevent pilling or at least minimize or slow down the process.
+And while fabric fraying is normal, there are ways to prevent pilling or at least minimise or slow down the process.

 Some bedding materials are also less likely to bobble and have a longer lifespan than others.
 In this article, we’ll discuss each of these in detail!